tiger2380/Swidly-MVC-Framework/README.md

 ## Controllers
 Controllers respond to user actions (clicking on a link, submitting a form etc.).
 Controllers are classes that extend the [App\Core\Controller](App/Core/Controller.php) class.

 Controllers are stored in the `App/Controllers` folder.
-A sample [Home controller](App/Controllers/HomeController.php) included.
+A sample [Home controller](App/Controllers/HomeController.php) is included.
 Controller classes need to be in the `App/Controllers` namespace.
-You can add subdirectories to organise your controllers, so when adding a route for these controllers you need to specify the namespace (see the routing section above).
+You can add subdirectories to organize your controllers, so when adding a route for these controllers you need to specify the namespace (see the routing section above).

 Controller classes contain methods that are the actions.
 To create an action, add the **`Action`** suffix to the method name.
 The sample controller in [App/Controllers/HomeController.php](App/Controllers/HomeController.php) has a sample `index` action.